 A nutritionist evaluates each patient and develops a personal and closely monitored dietary plan.
-Patients may attend a five-session educational series on heart healthy eating.
+Patients may attend an eight-session educational series on heart healthy eating.
 Topics include label reading, food shopping, eating out, menu planning and weight management.

 Optional Consultation with a Behavioral Health Expert

 In addition to the weekly relaxation sessions, a patient may also choose to see the team’s consulting psychiatrist.
 The psychiatrist can provide an overall psychological and behavioral assessment to address more complex issues such as anxiety, depression or Type A behavior and prescribe other appropriate treatments.